flarfnug/chatgpt2text/README.md

 To make it easier for your viewers, create a command pointing at the action to retrieve a random quote.

+Load index.php in your browser to change the prompt and display a response.

 Customize to your preferences, but please note that I am not sure how secure this script is.
 It does not expose your API key simply by viewing the source, but please use at your own risk.